1. Home

 • Where on the train they are allowed to go

-Once you're out of the UK you need to make sure your pet's vaccinations are up-to-date and that you have all the required paperwork.
+You need to make sure your pet's vaccinations are up-to-date and that you have all the required paperwork.

 For more information on how to prepare your pet to travel see the Dogs Trust guide.